dutangc/CASdatasets/README.md

 -   [Arthur Charpentier](https://freakonometrics.github.io/): charpentier.arthur\<\<\@))uqam.ca
 -   [Christophe Dutang](http://dutangc.free.fr/): dutangc\<\<\@))gmail.com

-Authors gratefully acknowledge the following contributors: Julien Siharath and [Ewen Gallic](https://egallic.fr/) for building up new vignettes for the package.
+Authors gratefully acknowledge the following contributors: Julien Siharath and [Ewen Gallic](https://egallic.fr/) for contributing to the package.

+## How to contribute?

+If you to contribute, please contact us.
+We will help you in the anonymizing process in order that neither policyholders nor the insurer can be identified.

 ## Citation